-In the 10 years that Kirsty has been practising law with Thompsons, she has built up a reputation for vigorously pursuing employers who have been negligent and liable for injuries caused by accidents or assaults at work.
-Kirsty has experience of handling the most complex and high value claims, including to the Supreme Court, and is unceasing in her efforts to get the best possible deal for her trade union clients.
+In the 14 years that Kirsty has been practising law with Thompsons, she has built up a reputation for vigorously pursuing employers who have been negligent and exposed their workers to asbestos in the workplace.
+Kirsty has experience in handling the most complex and high-value claims, including to the Supreme Court, and is unceasing in her efforts to get the best possible deal for her trade union clients.

-Kirsty is enthusiastic about her work at Thompsons because it gives her the opportunity of fighting for justice for trade union members.
-Kirsty is proud of the firm’s national reputation for sticking up for the vulnerable.
+Kirsty is enthusiastic about her work at Thompsons because it allows her to fight for justice for trade union members.
+Kirsty is proud of the firm’s national reputation for advocating for the vulnerable.

-In her spare time, Kirsty enjoys spending time with her baby boy, although she hopes to be able to resume playing her favourite game of netball.
+In her spare time, Kirsty enjoys spending time with her young family, although she hopes to be able to resume playing her favourite game of netball.

 Kirsty is a member of the Law Society.